-In many cases, court-appointed attorneys may want to do a better job on their cases, but they don’t have the time or resources to do the best possible job for their clients.
+In many cases, court-appointed attorneys may want to do a better job on their cases, but they don’t have the time or resources to mount a robust defense for their clients.
 Court-appointed attorneys make as much as 10 times less than a retained attorney, sometimes even less than that.
-Courts are not always willing to allow court-appointed expenses for certain defense needs such as hiring investigators, analyzing evidence, writing and arguing motions, and consulting with the clients.
-If expenses are allowed, they are usually very menial, which often leads to a deficient defense.
-In Oakland County, for example, court-appointed lawyers do not get paid for motions.
+Courts are not always willing to allow court-appointed expenses for certain defense needs, such as hiring investigators, analyzing evidence, writing and arguing motions, and consulting with clients.
+If expenses are allowed, they are usually very menial, often leading to a deficient defense.
+For example, in Oakland County, court-appointed lawyers are not paid for motions.
 This forces the lawyer to choose between providing an adequate defense and being forced to volunteer their time.

-What if I Can’t Afford a Hired Lawyer?
+What if I Can’t Afford a Hired Defense Lawyer?

-Do I Have to Get the Best Attorney Available or is a Lesser-Priced Hired Lawyer the Answer?
+Do I Have to Get the Best Attorney Available, or is a Lesser-Priced Defense Hired Lawyer the Answer?

 The worst possible combination in hiring an attorney is retaining a bargain-priced attorney.
 You usually pay far more than a court-appointed attorney and do not get any appreciable increase in talent or effort.
 As the old saying goes, you get what you pay for.
 Would you pay money to stay out of jail, keep your home and family, and keep your job?
 Everyone would.
 There are times to avail yourself of a sale, such as when buying a car or furniture.
 Availing yourself of a “sale” price when hiring an attorney could cost you everything you hold dear.
 On the other hand, paying an astronomical fee to a lawyer is likely wasteful and unnecessary.
 A great lawyer should charge a reasonable and fair price for legal representation.

-So, What Firm Is the One You Should Hire for the BEST Possible Results?
+So, What Firm Should You Hire for the BEST Possible Results?

-The dedicated, experienced, and zealous defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have successfully represented thousands of clients on felony and misdemeanor charges in Oakland, Macomb, Wayne, Washtenaw, and Livingston Counties and throughout Southeastern Michigan.
+The dedicated, experienced, and zealous hired defense lawyers at LEWIS & DICKSTEIN, P.L.L.C. have successfully represented thousands of clients on felony and misdemeanor charges in Oakland, Macomb, Wayne, Washtenaw, and Livingston Counties, and throughout Southeastern Michigan.
 We have a well-earned reputation for providing the highest quality defense and aggressive representation, while showing empathy and care for each client.